What is Urinary Tract Infection?

 - rectal pain (men)

-Upper tract UTI symptoms are:
+Upper urinary tract infection (UTI) symptoms

 - pain and tenderness in the upper back